-- Delays in commissioning and receiving regulatory approvals for our manufacturing facilities could delay our development plans and thereby limit our ability to develop our product candidates and generate revenues. - If our license agreement with National University of Singapore and St. Jude Children's Research Hospital, Inc. is terminated, we could lose our rights to key components enabling our NK cell engineering platform. - If any patent protection we obtain is not sufficiently robust, our competitors could develop and commercialize products and technology similar or identical to ours. - If any of our product candidates are approved for marketing and commercialization and we have not developed or secured marketing, sales and distribution capabilities, either internally or from third parties, we will be unable to successfully commercialize such products and may not be able to generate product revenue. - Our product candidates, including NKX101 and NKX019, could be subject to regulatory limitations following approval, if any, and when such approval is granted. - The market price for our common stock may be volatile, which could contribute to the loss of all or part of your investment. - Concentration of ownership of our shares of common stock among our existing executive officers, directors and principal stockholders may prevent new investors from influencing significant corporate decisions.
+- Delays in commissioning and receiving regulatory approvals for our manufacturing facilities could delay our development plans and thereby limit our ability to develop our product candidates and generate revenues. - If our license agreement with National University of Singapore and St. Jude Children's Research Hospital, Inc. is terminated, we could lose our rights to key components enabling our NK cell NK-cell engineering platform. - If any patent protection we obtain is not sufficiently robust, our competitors could develop and commercialize products and technology similar or identical to ours. - If any of our product candidates are approved for marketing and commercialization and we have not developed or secured marketing, sales and distribution capabilities, either internally or from third parties, we will be unable to successfully commercialize such products and may not be able to generate product revenue. - Our product candidates, including NKX101 and NKX019, could be subject to regulatory limitations following approval, if and when such approval is granted. - The market price for our common stock may be volatile, which could contribute to the loss of all or part of your investment. - Concentration of ownership of our shares of common stock among our existing executive officers, directors and principal stockholders may prevent new investors from influencing significant corporate decisions. - Computer system interruptions or security breaches of our information systems could significantly disrupt our product development programs and our ability to operate our business.